jotavare/latex-preview-container/README.md

 ## DOCKER IMAGE

-The Docker image pulls the latest full version of TeX Live without documentation and source files, installs `git` and `perl`, and cleans unnecessary files, totalling 2.33GB.
+The Docker image pulls the latest full version of TeX Live without documentation and source files, installs `git` and `perl`, and cleans unnecessary files.
+The resulting image is around 9GB uncompressed.
 Depending on the project needs, other tags like `minimal`, `small`, or `medium` may also be used, to reduce codespaces build time.

 - [TeX Live Docker Images Tags](https://hub.docker.com/r/texlive/texlive/tags)